The AI Wrapper Market in 2025

 What is the average customer lifetime value (LTV) for AI wrapper subscribers?

-Enterprise contracts push LTV to $20,000-100,000+ per account when multi-year deals and expansion revenue from additional seats are factored in over the relationship lifetime.
+Enterprise contracts push LTV to $20,000-100,000+ per account when multi-year deals and expansion revenue are factored in.

-LTV is very high for vertical AI with proprietary data moats and workflow lock-in, reaching 5-10x annual contract value through multi-year retention.
-LTV is very low for commoditized horizontal tools facing intense competition, often just 1-2x annual contract value as users churn to cheaper alternatives constantly.
+LTV is very high for vertical AI with proprietary data moats and workflow lock-in, reaching 5-10x annual contract value.
+LTV is very low for commoditized horizontal tools, often just 1-2x annual contract value as users churn to cheaper alternatives.

 Approximately 60-70% of AI wrapper revenue comes from enterprise contracts versus individual users, though by customer count individuals represent 80-90% of the user base.